Increasing Resilience in the San Francisco Bay Area through the Adapting to Rise Tides Program

 The San Francisco Bay Conservation and Development Commission, along with NOAA and other partners, initiated the Adapting to Rising Tides (ART) project in Alameda County (2010).
 The project is a collaborative planning effort aimed at increasing local and regional preparedness and resilience.

 Digital Coast resources helped project partners better understand sea level rise vulnerability and develop adaptation actions.
 They used NOAA’s Sea Level Rise Viewer tool and high-resolution topographic data and water-surface elevations to model inundation and sea level rise.
 From this they created risk maps and engaged in adaptation planning.

 The ART program has supported numerous local projects, launched new mapping data and tools, and helped foster a community of adaptation planners across the region.
-The Bay Conservation and Development Commission has expanded ART to all nine San Francisco Bay counties.
+ART has been expanded to all nine San Francisco Bay counties.